pentandra/lifepreserver/METADATA.md

 the following keys, each representing a service profile.
 This array could be empty if the member has no third-part service profiles.

+Composed from LDAP `labeledURI` values that have the word _Profile_ in the label.

 #### `uri`

 The URI of the profile page, e.g. "https://twitter.com/cd_chapman".